All Episodes

 Everybody was talking, whoa, what's this throwing Obama under the bus?

-So Friday, late in the day after this program, Patterson, New Jersey is a campaign rally in support of a Democrat, Bill Pascrell, and Clinton spoke, and he was clearly irritated, having been characterized as endorsing Romney.
+So Friday, late in the day after this program, Patterson, New Jersey, is a campaign rally in support of a Democrat, Bill Pascrell, and Clinton spoke.

-So today, because I didn't attack him personally and bash him, I wake up to read all these stories, taking that out of context as if I had virtually endorsed him.
+So today, because I didn't attack him personally and bash him, I wake up to read all these stories, taking that out of context, as if I had virtually endorsed him.

-There wasn't any virtual about it.
+There wasn't any virtual about it, as everything but the word.

 So Clinton was very upset just because I didn't bash him.